prometheus/client_java/README.md

 ## Instrumenting

-Four types of metric are offered: Counter, Gauge, Summary and Histogram.
+Four types of metrics are offered: Counter, Gauge, Summary and Histogram.
 See the documentation on [metric types](http://prometheus.io/docs/concepts/metric_types/) and [instrumentation best practices](http://prometheus.io/docs/practices/instrumentation/#counter-vs.-gauge,-summary-vs.-histogram) on how to use them.